-- 4.1 The Pensions Committee will have full delegated powers to deal with all Functions relating to Local Government Pensions on behalf of the County Council. - 4.2 The Committee shall comprise 9 elected members and 6 non-voting co-opted members representing the following categories:- - Local Authorities/Staffordshire Police Authority/ Combined Fire Authority (1 seat) - Contractors (1 seat) - Other Scheduled Bodies (1 seat)

-- Trades Unions (2 seats) Pension Recipients (1 seat)

-- 4.3 The terms of reference of the Pensions Committee will be:- - To decide and set from time to time:- - The strategic asset allocation and objectives of the Staffordshire County Council Pension Fund ("the Pension Fund"); - The strategic benchmarks for the performance of the Pension Fund against which the actual performance is to be measured; - The strategic targets against which the performance of the Pensions Panel and Fund Managers is to be measured; - The arrangements for consultation with the stakeholders that have an interest in the affairs of the Pension Fund. - To review at not more than yearly intervals the performance of the Pension Fund and the Pensions Panel against the strategic objectives, benchmarks and targets set by them and to consider if, and to what extent, any change may be necessary to ensure the efficient and effective performance of the Pension Fund: - To approve and keep under review the Statement of Investment Principles and Funding Strategy Statement. - To maintain a Communication Strategy. - To approve the Pension Fund Annual Report and Accounts. - To receive a report at least annually on pensions administration activities. - To approve and keep under review the Fund's Additional Voluntary Contribution (AVC) arrangements. - To approve the formal Actuarial Valuation. - To approve the admission of employing organizations to the Fund where there is discretion to do so. - To have due regard to the advice of the Chief Finance Officer and to the advice of Consultants appointed by the Committee for the purpose (the appointment of whom may be made by the Committee on such terms and conditions and for such duration as the Committee may consider appropriate) with expertise in either or both of the following fields:- - Actuarial matters and Risk/Liability assessment - Investment Strategy and Allocation; - To monitor from time to time the advice received from Consultants. - To have regard to the advice of the Pensions Panel on matters referred to the Committee for consideration by the Panel and to call for advice from any Adviser or Manager who could have been asked by the Pensions Panel to give the Panel advice. - If the Pensions Committee shall disregard the advice of Consultants their reasons for so doing shall be recorded in the minutes of the Committee. - To deal with any other matters arising in respect of Local Government Pensions. - To appoint a Pensions Panel of five Members of the Committee. - To appoint a Pensions Board of a maximum of seven members (comprising two employer representatives, two employee representatives and a maximum of three 'independent' members.
+- 4.1 The Pensions Committee will have full delegated powers to deal with all Functions relating to Local Government Pensions on behalf of the County Council. - 4.2 The Committee shall comprise nine elected members and six non-voting co-opted members representing the following categories:- - Local Authorities/Staffordshire Police Authority/ Combined Fire Authority (1 seat) - Contractors (1 seat) - Other Scheduled Bodies (1 seat) - Trades Unions (2 seats) - Pension Recipients (1 seat) - 4.3 The terms of reference of the Pensions Committee will be:- - To decide and set from time to time:- - The strategic asset allocation and objectives of the Staffordshire Pension Fund ("the Pension Fund"); - The strategic benchmarks for the performance of the Pension Fund against which the actual performance is to be measured; - The strategic targets against which the performance of the Pensions Panel and Fund Managers is to be measured; - The arrangements for consultation with the stakeholders that have an interest in the affairs of the Pension Fund. - To review at not more than yearly intervals the performance of the Pension Fund and the Pensions Panel against the strategic objectives, benchmarks and targets set by them and to consider if, and to what extent, any change may be necessary to ensure the efficient and effective performance of the Pension Fund: - Selection, appointment and dismissal of an investment pooling operator to manage the assets of the Fund. - Determining what the administering authority requires the pool to provide to enable it to execute its local investment strategy effectively. - Receiving and considering reports and recommendations from the Joint Committee and Practitioners Advisory Forum, established to oversee the pool, to ensure that the Fund's investor rights and views are represented effectively. - Identifying and managing the risk associated with investment pooling. - Ensuring that appropriate measures are in place to monitor and report on the ongoing costs of investment pooling. - Ensuring the responsible investment, corporate governance and voting policies of the Fund are delivered effectively. - To approve and keep under review the Investment Strategy Statement and Funding Strategy Statement.

+- To maintain a Communication Strategy. - To approve the Pension Fund Annual Report and Accounts. - To receive a report at least annually on pensions administration activities. - To approve and keep under review the Fund's Additional Voluntary Contribution (AVC) arrangements. - To approve the formal Actuarial Valuation. - To approve the admission of employing organizations to the Fund where there is discretion to do so. - To have due regard to the advice of the Director of Finance and Resources and to the advice of Consultants appointed by the Committee for the purpose (the appointment of whom may be made by the Committee on such terms and conditions and for such duration as the Committee may consider appropriate) with expertise in either or both of the following fields:- - Actuarial matters and Risk/Liability assessment - Investment Strategy and Allocation; - To monitor from time to time the advice received from Consultants. - To have regard to the advice of the Pensions Panel on matters referred to the Committee for consideration by the Panel and to call for advice from any Adviser or Manager who could have been asked by the Pensions Panel to give the Panel advice. - If the Pensions Committee shall disregard the advice of Consultants their reasons for so doing shall be recorded in the minutes of the Committee. - To deal with any other matters arising in respect of Local Government Pensions. - To appoint a Pensions Panel of five Members of the Committee. - To appoint a Pensions Board of a maximum of seven members (comprising two employer representatives, two employee representatives and a maximum of three 'independent' members.